DebasishMohanta10/DebasishMohanta10/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###
-- 🔭 I’m currently working on Backend-Development and DevOps
+- 🔭 I’m currently working on Backend-Development and Data Science
-- 🌱 I’m currently learning Vue and Nuuxt
+- 🌱 I’m currently learning FastAPI and React
-- 👯 I’m looking to collaborate on Nuxt and Competitive Programming
+- 👯 I’m looking to collaborate on Data Science and Competitive Programming
 - 🤔 I’m looking for help with DSA(Data Structure and Algorithm)
 - 💬 Ask me about Back-end Development
 - 📫 How to reach me: